-Unfortunately, in 2020 and for most of 2021, all the plans of Enthusiast Holidays, and other operators of railway tours worldwide, have been thrown into disarray by the Coronavirus which effectively blocked international travel.
-So you have to take all the tour plans within these pages with a pinch of salt, until the respective Governments permit travel once again – like everybody else, we are hoping to resume business in Spring/Summer 2022.
+Unfortunately, in 2020 and for most of 2021, all the plans of Enthusiast Holidays, and other operators of railway tours worldwide, were thrown into disarray by the Coronavirus which effectively blocked international travel.
+Then came Russia’s brutal invasion of Ukraine, which completely set back any ambitions for tours in that part of the world.
+Elsewhere things are gradually returning to normal, and we are resuming business in Summer 2023.

-Enthusiast Holidays celebrates its 35th anniversary in 2017, and it has survived when many others who entered the railway enthusiast tour market, have come and gone.
+Enthusiast Holidays celebrated its 40th anniversary in 2022, and it has survived when many others who entered the railway enthusiast tour market, have come and gone.
 But nobody ever said it was going to be easy!
 It is an unfortunate fact that many countries where steam survives, are or have in recent years been, politically unstable – look at Burma, for example, or the former Jugoslavia.
 In Pakistan the disastrous security situation makes the monsoons that washed half the Khyber Pass away, and a m.g. system based on Mirpur Khas that hasn’t seen working steam for years, somewhat irrelevant at the moment.
 Ukraine steamed its last in 2007, with all the locos. supposedly scrapped in 2008 as it was uneconomic to keep them – in any case the strife with Russia made it impossible to operate the highly successful “Dzherelo” trains like we did in the ‘nineties.
 However the Ukraine may be due for a comeback – see below!
-(IF it recovers from being particularly hard hit by Covid, and IF the Russians don’t march in!)
+(IF it recovers from being particularly hard hit by Covid, and IF they manage to defeat the Russians!)

 It is because of 40 wonderful years of running steam tours to many places around the globe, that we decided to write a book!
 “Gricer” is both an album of photographs – nearly 400 colour, and 125 black & white – and an autobiography of author Vic Allen – it costs £60, but running as it does to 600 pages, and given that every copy includes a USB memory stick containing the same material, but with the addition of soundbites, and links to video clips (often full length videos shot on Enthusiast Holidays’ tours) it represents fantastic value for money.
 Click on the image for more details!